cockroachlabs/cockroachdb-runbook-template/diagnostic-support/troubleshooting-sql-contention.md

 ### 4.3 Remediation of Serializable Isolation Conflicts

-Serializable Isolation Conflicts may have the largest negative impact on workload performance among all types of contention because they result in a `40001` client side retry, whereby the work  done by the preceding transaction is effectively thrown away.
+Serializable Isolation Conflicts may have the largest negative impact on workload performance among all types of contention because they result in a `40001` client side retry, whereby the work  done by the preceding statements is effectively thrown away.

-[TODO: there are nuances wrt the previous sentence; a retry logic [can be optimized](https://www.cockroachlabs.com/docs/v21.2/savepoint.html#savepoints-for-client-side-transaction-retries) to not throw away the entire transaction work.
-Unclear if this is worth emphasizing.]

 Several remediation techniques are available to minimize the impact of isolation conflicts, listed below in the order of a perceived positive impact, most impactful first.

-##### Avoid Isolation Conflicts by Design
+> ✅ **Avoid Isolation Conflicts by Design**
+>

-In a number of situations, isolation conflicts could be avoided:
+> In a number of situations, isolation conflicts could be avoided:
+>

-- If an application is leveraging a development framework, follow the best practices for that framework.
+> - If an application is leveraging a development framework, follow the best practices for that framework.
-- If the application's custom data access layer implements the transaction logic, pay due attention to serializable isolation realities.
+> - If the application's custom data access layer implements the transaction logic, pay due attention to serializable isolation realities.